Many tasks are outsourced in today’s economy to reduce costs or acquire knowledge.

 Or do you prefer to have your documents produced in less time and at a lower cost - but have to structure an efficient workflow beforehand?

 It’s a tricky question, but actually, most businesses choose the first way because they don’t know how much of the translation job depends on them – so they don’t know what can be improved.
+Here is how to set up an InDesign file for translation and what to do before sending your InDesign file for translation.

 It might not sound so weird for you, but it certainly was for me when I started talking to clients about handling their translation jobs differently.